 If you are suffering domestic abuse and want to move as a result, your housing officer can advise you of your re-housing options.
 We would also advise you to take legal advice to explore your rights to stay in your own home free from threats of abuse and intimidation.
-Any advice will be confidential and we can make special arrangements for contacting you
+Any advice will be confidential, and we can make special arrangements for contacting you

-For help with housing outwith office hours, contact Womens Aid or Inverclyde Council's Homelessness Service (see contact details at the end of his handbook)
+For help with housing out with office hours, contact Women's Aid or Inverclyde Council's Homelessness Service (see contact details at the end of this handbook).